ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 542 fBodyBodyGyroJerkMag-mean()
 543  fBodyBodyGyroJerkMag-std()

-##Further Transformation for step 3 and step 4 - Uses descriptive activity names to appropriately labels the dataset
+##Further Transformation for Step 3 and Step 4 - Uses descriptive activity names to appropriately labels the dataset
 See the paragraph on Dataset Description to understand the transformations performed by the "run_analysis.R" script to convert the numeric activity values to descriptive character values on the following datasets: "y_test", "Y_train" and "mergeDataActivity".

 ##Final Transformation Step 5 - Creates an tidy dataset with the average of each variable for each activity and each subject